 The incorrigible toddler is now asking the infamous question: 'Why do I have to go to bed when I'm not tired?', and she uses every stratagem she can think of to avoid her fate: monsters in the cupboard, hairy spiders, thirst, even outright escape!
 But when she finally does go to sleep, her bed is empty.
 Wherever has she gone now?

-MY NEW BOOK IS THE PERFECT GIFT FOR CHRISTMAS.
-READING IT IS JUST LIKE LISTENING TO ME ON THE RADIO . . .
+READING MY NEW BOOK IS JUST LIKE LISTENING TO ME ON THE RADIO . . .

 WARNING: THIS IS A COLLECTION OF MY GENUINE DISTRACTIONS AND MAY PROMPT LAUGHTER.

 I AN DISTRACTED BY: